Ben Ferencz, last living Nuremberg prosecutor of Nazis, dies

 Ferencz died Friday evening in Boynton Beach, Florida, according to St. John’s University law professor John Barrett, who runs a blog about the Nuremberg trials.
-The death also was confirmed by the U.S. Holocaust Museum in Washington.
+The death also was confirmed by the United States Holocaust Memorial Museum in Washington.

 “Today the world lost a leader in the quest for justice for victims of genocide and related crimes,” the museum tweeted.